gmmorris/jg/README.md

 ## **SELECTOR PATTERNS**

-_Selector Patterns_ are a way of describing a JSON structure which **jgrep** can then use to try and _match_ to the structure of JSON input from within a specified file or piped input.
-If **jgrep** finds that the input JSON contains the structure specified by the _selector pattern_ then the input is considered _matched_ and will be printed out.
+_Selector Patterns_ are a way of describing a JSON structure which **jg** can then use to try and _match_ to the structure of JSON input from within a specified file or piped input.
+If **jg** finds that the input JSON contains the structure specified by the _selector pattern_ then the input is considered _matched_ and will be printed out.

 For example, suppose you consume the Nasa API which returns a JSON dataset describing _How Many People Are In Space Right Now_...
 ```bash